BalajiDyavanpalli7030/Smart-Education-World/README.md

    cd smart-education-world

 3. Set up the backend:
-   # In MySQL In app.py enter your MYSQL credentials.
+   In app.py enter your MYSQL credentials.

    ```bash
    # Navigate to the backend folder